-- 105 Roughly-cast interlocking concrete bricks were configured to make two straight channels of different widths: (1) a 30 cm wide configuration that represents the scaled bankfull width of the field prototype, and (2) an 8 cm wide configuration which was selected based on preliminary experiments where channel width was decreased until bar formation was suppressed entirely.
-Thus, the two widths yield a range of bed morphologies and hydraulic conditions. - A set of experiments were carried out for each configuration (Table 1), yielding two broad types of in-channel morphology: (1) pool-bar-riffle (PBR), consisting of a gently meandering, undulating thalweg with alternate bars, and (2) plane-bed (PB), with no discernible morphology beyond the grain-scale.
-The first experiment ('a') consisted of a formative discharge (1.5 L/s for the 30 cm channel) for a duration of 16 hours, where the discharge was scaled by the width of the experimental channel W. The second experiment ('b') consisted of a flow two-thirds of the formative discharge for 16 hours.
-The third experiment ('c'), conducted for the 30 cm wide channel only, consisted of low flow for 8 hours and then three 4 hour phases with discharge 115 increasing by a factor of 1.5 each time.
+A set of experiments was carried out for each configuration (Table 1), yielding two broad types of in-channel morphology: (1) pool-bar-riffle (PBR), consisting of a gently meandering, undulating thalweg with alternate bars, and (2) plane bed (PB), with no discernible morphology beyond the grain scale.
+The first experiment ("a") consisted of a formative discharge (1.5 L/s for the 30 cm channel) for a duration of 16 h, where the discharge was scaled by the width of the experimental channel W. The second experiment ("b") consisted of a flow two-thirds of the formative discharge for 16 h.
+The third experiment ("c"), conducted for the 30 cm wide channel only, consisted of low flow for 8 h and then three 4 h phases with discharge increasing by a factor of 1.5 each time.

-Before each experiment, the bulk material was hand-mixed to minimize downstream and lateral sorting, and the channel area was screeded to the height of weirs at the upstream and downstream end.
-The flow was run at a low rate (at which there was little-to-no movement of sediment) until the bed was fully saturated, and was then rapidly increased to the target flow.
-At the downstream end, where water free-falls over the weir, there was slight and localised lowering of the water surface due

-120 to a downdraw effect, but no discernable backwater.
-Each period of constant discharge was divided into phases of increasing duration, between which the bed was rapidly drained (to minimise the potential for morphologic change), photographed, and resaturated before resuming the experiment.
-Phases for the 16-hour experiments consisted of 5, 10, 15, 30, 60, and 120 minutes, with four repeats of each.
-The 4 and 8 hour periods of constant discharge followed the same sequence but did not include the longest phases.
-In the final 30 seconds of each phase, the water surface elevation was recorded at each gage to the nearest 1 mm.
+Before each experiment, the bulk material was hand-mixed 15 to minimize downstream and lateral sorting, and the channel area was screeded to the height of weirs at the upstream and downstream end.
+The flow was run at a low rate (at which there was little to no movement of sediment) until the bed was fully saturated and was then rapidly increased to the tar-20 get flow.
+At the downstream end, where water free-falls over the weir, there was slight and localized lowering of the water surface due to a downdraw effect but no discernable backwater.
+Each period of constant discharge was divided into phases of increasing duration, between which the bed was 25 rapidly drained (to minimize the potential for morphologic change), photographed, and re-saturated before resuming the experiment.
+Phases for the 16 h experiments consisted of 5, 10, 15, 30, 60, and 120 min, with four repeats of each.
+The 4 and 8 h periods of constant discharge followed the same 30 sequence but did not include the longest phases.
+In the final 30 s of each phase, the water surface elevation was recorded at each gauge to the nearest 1 mm.
+Water gauges were read at an almost horizontal angle, which in conjunction with the dyed blue water, minimized systematic bias towards higher 35 readings due to surface tension effects.